Caitríona Balfe: Philanthropy and other ventures

 In 2014, she became a patron of the organization World Child Cancer.
 She visited World Child Cancer facilities in Ghana in 2016, meeting with key healthcare staff in Accra and Kumasi.
 She also spent time with the children there receiving care and their families.
 In 2017, the organization reported that Balfe's fans raised over £100,000.
 In April 2018, she ran the London Marathon, raising over US$41,000 in support of the organization.
 She has also hosted several campaigns selling shirts featuring her Outlander character Claire Fraser with proceeds benefiting World Child Cancer.
 In June 2023, Balfe appeared on BBC Radio 4 Appeal to share the story of one of the children World Child Cancer has supported.
 The appeal raised a total of £28,101.

-In October 2020, a group of fans who met through Balfe’s pandemic online book club created a fundraising initiative they called Project CaiTREEna, to raise money for the environmental charity One Tree Planted in honor of Balfe’s 41st birthday.
-With Balfe’s support, fans raised nearly $50,000 that year.
-As of 2024, over US$217,000 has been raised and more than 217,000 trees planted worldwide in her honor.
+In October 2020, a group of fans who met through Balfe's pandemic online book club created a fundraising initiative they called Project CaiTREEna, to raise money for the environmental charity One Tree Planted in honour of Balfe's 41st birthday.
+With Balfe's support, fans raised nearly $50,000 that year.
+As of 2024, over US$217,000 has been raised and more than 217,000 trees planted worldwide in her honour.

 In August 2020, Balfe launched Forget Me Not, a Scottish-based small-batch gin.
 Twenty-five per cent of the proceeds from sales go to funding arts programmes.

+In November 2025, Balfe announced her collaboration with Choose Love, hand painting a tee shirt through Everpress in order to raise money for displaced people and refugees around the world.
+For the project. she hand-painted a "Forget Me Nots" design for a limited-edition T-shirt, with all proceeds supporting Choose Love's work providing medical care, food, shelter, and support for LGBTQIA+ individuals in refugee communities around the world.